Page updated 09/14/2020 Go back to PFAS Home Page

 Since then, DOT&PF has worked with an environmental consulting firm, Shannon & Wilson, Inc., and the Alaska Department of Environmental Conservation (DEC) to identify and sample private water wells around the airport.
 Water sampling was conducted in August, late September / early October, and late October / early November 2018.

 To date, DOT&PF’s priority in Gustavus has been to identify and provide safe drinking water to those who need it.
-DOT&PF is providing alternative drinking water to homes with PFAS levels over 65ppt.
+DOT&PF is providing alternative drinking water impacted properties.

 Note: If you have trouble viewing any of the above documents, please contact us for an alternative option.